joelgrimberg/goal-tracker/docs/docs/5-cypress-testing/6-custom-commands-pom.md

 sidebar_position: 6
 ---

-# Custom Commands & Page Object Model
+# Custom Commands

-## Why Use Custom Commands and POM?
+## Two Patterns for Test Organization

 As your test suite grows, you'll find yourself repeating the same actions across multiple tests.
+There are two main patterns to address this: **Custom Commands** and **Page Object Model (POM)**.

+### Custom Commands
+Custom commands extend Cypress with reusable actions that can be called like built-in commands.
+They're simple, direct, and integrate seamlessly with Cypress's existing API.

-Custom commands and Page Object Model (POM) help you write more maintainable and reusable test code.
+### Page Object Model (POM)
+POM creates an object repository for web UI elements, with each page having a corresponding page object class that encapsulates the page's structure and behavior.

+## Why We Focus on Custom Commands

+While POM can provide structure, it adds complexity by introducing another layer in the test framework code.
+This layer can grow its own architecture that differs from the application's architecture, making tests harder to maintain and understand.
+Custom commands offer a simpler, more direct approach that stays closer to Cypress's philosophy.

-### Benefits
+### Benefits of Custom Commands

 1. **Reusability**: Write once, use everywhere
 2. **Maintainability**: Change in one place, updates everywhere